-- The Canadian Environmental Assessment Agency is seeking public comments on the draft EIS Guidelines for the proposed Hardrock Deposit Project, located in Ontario.
-The draft EIS Guidelines and more information on this project are available on the Canadian Environmental Assessment Registry website, reference number 80068.
+- The Canadian Environmental Assessment Agency is seeking public comments on the summary of the project description for the proposed Hardrock Deposit Project, located in Ontario.
+The summary of the project description and more information on this project are available on the Canadian Environmental Assessment Registry website, reference number 80068.

 - The Canadian Environmental Assessment Agency administers the federal environmental assessment process, which identifies the environmental effects of proposed projects and measures to address those effects, in support of sustainable development.

 - Hardrock Deposit Project (Canadian Environmental Assessment Agency)